Family mourns miner's death in Turkey, demanding punishment

 “Our pain is huge.
 What can I say?
 My daughter-in-law is at home, she’s about to give birth in two or three days.
 My wife is doing very bad.
 She fainted two or three times and the same for my daughter-in-law,” Recep Ayvaz said.

-Energy Minister Fatih Durmaz said preliminary assessments indicated the tragedy was caused by a firedamp explosion — when methane mixes with air and fire — creating a dangerous underground situation.
+Energy Minister Fatih Donmez said preliminary assessments indicated the tragedy was caused by a firedamp explosion — when methane mixes with air and fire — creating a dangerous underground situation.

 The minister announced Sunday coal production at the Amasra mine would be stopped until investigations are completed, the state-run Anadolu Agency said.
 Five prosecutors were investigating, according to the justice minister.

-Note: This story has been corrected to show that the energy minister’s last name is Donmez, not Durmaz.